 Children's Church

-The absence of an affection for God amongst toddlers, children and young adults of Christian families in many, or almost all churches (I say all because I can safely assume that families who attend church during Sundays have fathers who do not lead their families in daily and intentional worship in their homes,) stem from the unfulfilled obligations of the parents in raising their household in the Scriptures and in the fear of the LORD.
+Behold the lamentable absence of an affection for God amongst the toddlers, the children, and the young adults proceeding from Christian families in many, or indeed almost all, of our churches!
+(And I speak with confidence in saying all, for one may safely surmise that the families who attend the public assembly only upon the Sabbath have fathers who do not lead their households in daily, intentional worship within their homes!)
+This barren spiritual state, this terrible lack of filial devotion, doth stem entirely from the unfulfilled, sacred obligations of the parents.
+They have grievously failed in the Divine charge to rear their household in the Holy Scriptures and in the profound, saving fear of the LORD.

 Leading family worship every night Monday to Sunday is not an easy task.
 It requires exclusive grace that the LORD gives only to those who ask of it in behalf of His name for his household's sake.